 Level of Course: Beginners

-Course Link: You can click here to visit the course.
+Course Link: You can click here to check out the course

-It is a UK-based online learning platform in collaboration with The University of Reading, a university based out of the UK that focuses on teaching, research, and enterprise.
+It is a UK-based online learning platform in collaboration with The University of Reading, a UK-based university focusing on teaching, research, and enterprise.
 The course is designed to teach robotics to kids through the basics of robotics at an early age.
 This four-week course begins with an introduction to robotics and a discussion of robot anatomy to make kids and beginners understand robot behavior.

-Here are a few of the paid online robotics classes available for kids.
+Here are some of the best paid online robotics classes for beginners